What is Bentonite/Activated Clay?

-The absorption capacity of activated clay desiccant is nearly identical to that of silica gel, but since bentonite is a direct natural compound that does not undergo any chemical processes, the adsorption capacity varies from batch to batch.
+The absorption capacity of activated clay desiccant is nearly identical to that of silica gel.
+Still, since bentonite is a direct natural compound that does not undergo any chemical processes, the adsorption capacity varies from batch to batch.

-Due to this reason, the bentonite packages are varied according to their absorption capacity which is identified in dehydrating units instead of their weights.
+Due to this reason, bentonite packages are varied from absorption capacity, which is identified in dehydrating units instead of weights.

-According to the NFH technical standards, one dehydrating unit is the quantity of clay necessary to absorb 6 grams of water vapor under 40% relative humidity and 23°C temperature conditions.
+According to the NFH technical standards, one dehydrating unit is the quantity of clay necessary to absorb 6 grams of water vapour under 40% relative humidity and 23°C temperature conditions.

 Types of Bentonite:

 Sodium bentonite expands when it absorbs moisture.
-Because of its colloidal properties, it is widely used to drill mud and oil gas wells and boreholes for applications like a geotechnical and environmental investigation.
+Its colloidal properties are widely used to drill mud and oil gas wells and boreholes for applications like geotechnical and environmental investigation.

-The property of expansion also makes the sodium bentonite a great sealant, since it provides qualities like self-sealing and low permeability barrier.
+The property of expansion also makes the sodium bentonite a great sealant since it provides qualities like self-sealing and a low permeability barrier.

 It is mostly used to line the base of landfills.

 Calcium bentonite is widely used as an absorbent of ions in a solution.
 Additionally, fats and oil can also be absorbed.
-It is one of the most active ingredients of fuller’s earth, which is probably the earliest industrial cleaning agent.
+It is one of the most active ingredients of the fuller’s earth, probably the earliest industrial cleaning agent.

 Calcium bentonite can be converted to sodium bentonite with the help of the ion exchange procedure.